 Singing has been integral to the life of The Walden School since its founding.
 Each student and each member of the staff, faculty and administration participates in small choral groups in addition to the all-school chorus.
 The Musicianship Course, which is the core course of the curriculum, incorporates singing as an activity underpinning each student’s fluency with music as a language.

-As we gather for each meal we continue the tradition started in the 1950s of singing one of a rich library of in-house-composed blessings reflecting the diveristy of our community throughout the years.
+As we gather for each meal we continue the tradition started in the 1950s of singing one of a rich library of in-house-composed blessings reflecting the diversity of our community throughout the years.
 Each day is brought to a close by singing rounds and Goodnight Music.
-We break forth in song on our mountain hikes, celebrating our conquest of the summit and the inspiration we receive from each other and from nature.
+We sing together on our mountain hikes, celebrating our conquest of the summit and the inspiration we receive from each other and from nature.

-Each choral rehearsal of The Walden School Choruses includes activities to develop natural body alignment, freedom of breath, confidence of intonation, diction, character, intention and ease of vocal production.
+Each choral rehearsal of The Walden School Choruses includes activities to develop natural body alignment, freedom of breath, confidence of intonation, diction, character, intention, and ease of vocal production.